johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The text books of the Maize Plant Discipleship Curriculum have been intentionally formulated to be readily translatable.

-> If you would like to discuss translating MPD resources, for printing and distribution in another language, please get in touch via the Resources website.
+> If you would like to discuss translating MPD resources, for printing and distribution in another language, please get in touch with the author, or via the MPD website.

 ## Internet ##

-Additional information about *Maize Plant Discipleship* is available via the project website or twitter feed:
+Additional information about *Maize Plant Discipleship* is available via the project website and twitter feed:

 -	http://maizeplantdiscipleship.wordpress.com/
 -	@MPDResource